brenoguim/make_contiguous_objects/README.md

 struct Struct { std::vector<char> cs; std::vector<int> is; std::vector<long> ls; };
 auto* s = new Struct{numC, numI, numL};
 ```
+Or, if performance is a requirement, developers will write by hand the code to allocate a blob of memory and place each object in the desired place.

 With this proposal, it would be possible to write:
 ```